rcaina/sponsor-cx-fullstack-challenge/documentation.md

 - I used try/catch in the backend and console.error/console.log to help with debuggin as I hit endpoints and make sure I retrieve data correctly.
 I also used the javascript debug terminal for step by step debugging.
 - there is definitely multiple ways to optimize this and clean up the file structure as well if I had more time and gone further into organization.

+Additional Improvement

+- Added a way to create objects (orgs/accounts/deals) from the frontend
+- Added validation (probably using something like zod) to validate data on the backend
+- Improved error handling by displaying clear error messages on the front end.

 LLM (ChatGPT)

 - I did use some help from ChatGPT, mainly as I got familiar with the css styling agai.